Al-Hallaj: Pilgrimages and travels

-In Mecca he made a vow to remain for one year in the courtyard of the sanctuary in fasting and total silence.
+In Mecca, he made a vow to remain for one year in the courtyard of the sanctuary in fasting and total silence.
 When he returned from Mecca, he laid down the Sufi tunic and adopted a "lay habit" in order to be able to preach more freely.
 At that time a number of Sunnis, including former Christians who would later become viziers at the Abbasid court, became his disciples, but other Sufis were scandalized, while some Muʿtazilis and Shias who held high posts in the government accused him of deception and incited the mob against him.
 Al-Hallaj left for eastern Iran and remained there for five years, preaching in the Arab colonies and fortified monasteries that housed volunteer fighters in the jihad, after which he was able to return and install his family in Baghdad.

 Al-Hallaj made his second pilgrimage to Mecca with four hundred disciples, where some Sufis, his former friends, accused him of sorcery and making a pact with the jinn.
 Afterwards he set out on a long voyage that took him to India and Turkestan beyond the frontiers of Islamic lands.
 About 290/902 he returned to Mecca for his final pilgrimage clad in an Indian loin-cloth and a patched garment over his shoulders.
 There he prayed to God to be made despised and rejected, so that God alone might grant grace to Himself through His servant's lips.

 Imprisonment and execution

 The Execution of Mansur Hallaj.
 Watercolor from Mughal India circa 1600.

 Burning and crucifixion of Mansur al-Hallaj, depiction from a 19th-century Kashmiri manuscript.

 After returning to his family in Baghdad, al-Hallaj began making proclamations that aroused popular emotion and caused anxiety among the educated classes.
 These included avowing his burning love of God and his desire to "die accursed for the Community", and statements such as "O Muslims, save me from God" ...
 "God has made my blood lawful to you: kill me".
 It was at that time that al-Hallaj is said to have pronounced his famous shath "I am the Truth".
 He was denounced at the court, but a Shafi'i jurist refused to condemn him, stating that spiritual inspiration was beyond his jurisdiction.

 Al-Hallaj's preaching had by now inspired a movement for moral and political reform in Baghdad.
 In 296/908 Sunni reformers made an unsuccessful attempt to depose the underage caliph al-Muqtadir.
-When he was restored, his Shi'i vizier unleashed anti-Hanbali repressions which prompted al-Hallaj to flee Baghdad, but three years later he was arrested, brought back, and put in prison, where he remained for nine years.
+When he was restored, his Shi'i vizier Hamid ibn al-Abbas unleashed anti-Hanbali repressions which prompted al-Hallaj to flee Baghdad, but three years later he was arrested, brought back, and put in prison, where he remained for nine years.